handy-common-utils/ls-having/README.md

 If a check file is specified, flag file can be omitted.
 In such case the check file is also used as the flag file.

-The root directory can be omitted from the command line arguments.
-In such case, current directory (`./`) would be used as the root directory.
+### Check file

+The check file specified by `-c` or `--check-file` is an additional file that can be checked in the directories having the flag file.
+Its value can be a relative path.

+A regular expression can be specified with `-e` or `--check-regexp` for the checking.
-If the root directory is specified, it must be the last argument.
+If omitted, the default expression is `.*`.

+The check "file" can also be just a subdirectory.
+In such case the check expression must be omitted or `.*`.

 ### Default excludes